Key performance indicators

 Performance

-ROCE of 7.0% remains below our targeted level and is reflective of the year-on-year reduction in Adjusted Operating Profit.
-During the year the Group invested £136 million of net maintenance capital, predominantly in replacing our fleet in our existing operations, and £18m in growth capital expenditure including vehicles to service new contracts in ALSA and North America.
+ROCE of 10.2% remains below our targeted level of 12.5% and is reflective of the yearon-year reduction in Net Assets.
+During the year the Group invested £157 million of net maintenance capital, predominantly in replacing our fleet in our existing operations, and £59m in growth capital expenditure including vehicles to service new contracts in ALSA and North America.

 Non-financial